aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/01-implemention/01-plugin-types.md

 - compatible with meta transactions

 :::caution
-Upgradeable plugin contracts (such as `PluginUpgradeable`, `PluginUUPSUpgradeable` implementations) must reserve storage slots by defining a storage gap.
+Upgradeable plugin contracts (such as `PluginUpgradeable`, `PluginUUPSUpgradeable` implementations) must reserve empty space by defining a [storage gap](https://docs.openzeppelin.com/contracts/4.x/upgradeable#storage_gaps).
 If this is not done properly and/or variables are rearranged in the upgrade, the storage can become corrupted rendering it inaccessible and resulting in the loss of funds.
 :::

 ### Upgradeability & Deployment